samoht/toc/README.md

 README.md has been updated.
 ```

-This will replace any `[toc]` tokens automatically to include the
-file's table of contents instead.
+This will replace any `[toc]` tokens by the file's table of contents instead.

 ```diff
 -[toc]